 Published by Oxford University Press, Integrative Oncology is aimed at health professionals, but can be understood by cancer patients and their families as well as by health-conscious individuals concerned with cancer prevention and treatment options.
 The book is the first in a planned series on integrative medicine’s role in various medical specialties including psychiatry, rheumatology, asthma and immunology, pediatrics, women’s health and others.
 Here, in the second segment of a two-part interview, Dr. Abrams discusses how integrative medicine fits into cancer prevention.
 In the first part, he described his practice of integrative oncology and how integrative medicine can enhance cancer treatment.

-Let’s talk about prevention.
+Let’s talk about prevention and lowering cancer risk.
 What are the basic tenets of integrative medicine (IM) in cancer prevention?

 IM dietary recommendations for cancer prevention are much the same as they are for individuals being treated for cancer – consume a plant-based diet focusing on an array of fruits and vegetables of different colors.
 Cruciferous vegetables such as broccoli, cauliflower and cabbage contain a cancer preventing compound so potent that is being investigated as a chemotherapy agent.
 Eat berries for their beneficial phytonutrients and antioxidants.
 Emphasizing fruits and vegetables, whole grains, nuts, cold water fish that provide omega-3 fatty acids (fish eaters have a reduced risk of cancer) is the best nutritional strategy.